giannis211/ProtankiLauncher-with-Discord-RPC-Status/README.md

 #  ProTanki Online Launcher

-A lightweight launcher for **ProTanki Online** that automatically displays **Discord Rich Presence** when the game is running — no extra software, no setup beyond dropping two files in your game folder.
+A lightweight launcher for **ProTanki Online** that launches Protanki.exe and automatically displays **Discord Rich Presence** when the game is running — no extra software, no setup beyond dropping two files in your game folder.

 ---